awsdocs/amazon-kendra-developer-guide/doc_source/API_CreateDataSource.md

  `CreateDataSource` is a synchronous operation\.
 The operation returns 200 if the data source was successfully created\.
 Otherwise, an exception is raised\.

-Amazon S3 and [custom](https://docs.aws.amazon.com/kendra/latest/dg/data-source-custom.html) data sources are the only supported data sources in the AWS GovCloud \(US\-West\) region\.

 For an example of creating an index and data source using the Python SDK, see [Getting started with Python SDK](https://docs.aws.amazon.com/kendra/latest/dg/gs-python.html)\.
 For an example of creating an index and data source using the Java SDK, see [Getting started with Java SDK](https://docs.aws.amazon.com/kendra/latest/dg/gs-java.html)\.

 ## Request Syntax<a name="API_CreateDataSource_RequestSyntax"></a>